Future-Kill

 Future-Kill (released in the UK as Night of the Alien) is a 1985 comedy science fiction-horror film about a group of fraternity boys who are hunted by mutants in a futuristic city.
-The film was directed by Ronald W. Moore, and stars Edwin Neal, Marilyn Burns and Gabriel Folse.
-The poster for the film was designed by the renowned artist H. R. Giger.
+The film was directed by Ronald W. Moore, and stars Edwin Neal (who also co-wrote the film), Marilyn Burns and Gabriel Folse.
+The poster for the film was designed by H. R. Giger.

 Plot

 A group of protesters who call themselves "mutants" have taken over the inner city streets of a large city.
 They dress weirdly to try to show the effects of toxic poisoning.
 One of the mutants, Splatter, has really been affected.

 A group of fraternity boys decide to go into the mutant territory and kidnap one of the mutants as a prank.
 They are inadvertently framed for the murder of the mutant leader and are hunted through the abandoned buildings and dark streets by the crazed Splatter and his gang.